itrus/bash-scripts-NGS/iVAR/readme.md

 ## 7 Merging BAM files representing one sample but pool #1 and pool #2
 Do this step when DNA representing the whole ZIKV or PCV2 genome was amplified with two different primer pools (see materials and methods for PrimalSeq NGS) and was not mixed during NGS library preparation.
 If pools were mixed, each biological sample is represented by only one BAM file and merging is not required.
 Pools are not the same as technical replicates.
 1. Rename all files manually.
 E.g. for Pool #1 and Pool #2: files 4A.bam and 5A.bam should be renamed to 4A.bam and 4A_5A.bam.
-2. The script merge.sh processes a pair of files at once.
+2. The script mergeBAMs.sh processes a pair of files at once.
 Thus, temporarily remove singlets (negative control samples represented by pool #1 or pool #2 only) to a separate folder.
 3. Calculate coverage after merging exactly as in step 6.

 ## 8 iVAR processing